Eyelid Surgery to Improve Vision & Refresh Appearance

-Droopy or saggy eyelid surgery, also known as blepharoplasty, is a specialized, low-risk procedure designed to improve the appearance and function of the eyelids by removing excess skin, fat, or muscle.
-Whether you have droopy eyelids that impair your vision or want to restore a more youthful look, this procedure is ideal for addressing puffiness, under-eye bags, and sagging eyelid tissue.
+Eyelid surgery, also called blepharoplasty, is a safe, effective eyelid operation that improves the eyelid’s appearance and function by removing excess skin, fat, or muscle.
+Whether you have droopy eyelids that impair your vision or want to restore a more youthful look, this procedure can help you achieve natural, refreshed results.

 Other factors that can contribute to droopy eyelids include: